Skip to main content

 Our IU Indianapolis: Campus Visioning Project

-Help shape the shared values that will guide IU Indianapolis into its next chapter.
+Help shape the values that will guide the next phase of IU Indianapolis’s work.

 Defining our future together